RithikaSrikurmam/Coursera-exploratory-data-analysis-course-project-1/README.md

 * Sub_metering_2
 * Sub_metering_3

-The catalog of these variable sorted in [UCL website](https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption).
+The catalog of these variables is sorted in [UCL website](https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption).
 The goal of this Project is to examine how household energy usage varies over a 2-day period in February, 2007 and reconstruct the plots. [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1) this github repositry explain all project requirment.

 The reconstructed plots and Rscript named as:
 * plot1.png & plot1.R